JMYoung93/Recipe-Roulette/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Intro
-This site was built with the intention of giving users alternative recipe options than the ones that they go
+This site was built with the intention of giving users alternative recipe options than the ones that they go to normally.

 ## Installation
 ```
 npm i